GOD-S-PROJECT/BANK-UI/README.md

 Account Creation: Users can create new bank accounts by providing a unique account number, initial deposit amount Deposit and Withdraw: Account holders can deposit funds into their accounts or withdraw funds as needed.

+## Bank app technologies
+The code was written with Python programming language.
+The tkinter module in python was used to create the application as it allows fast and easy creation of Graphic User Interface applications like this one.